anthonyjj89/ticktick-mcp/README.md

 - **Timeout handling**: Better handling of API timeouts with detailed error messages
 - **Retry mechanisms**: Automatic retry for transient errors
 - **Resource validation**: Thorough validation of resources before operations

+### Task Deletion Verification Improvements

+The TickTick API has a unique behavior where deleted tasks may still be accessible via direct lookup for some time after deletion due to caching or sync delays.
+Version 1.4.0 includes specialized handling for this:

+- **Multiple verification methods**: Uses both direct task lookup and project task listing to verify deletions
+- **Sync delay detection**: Identifies when a task appears to exist due to API caching but is actually deleted
+- **Informational notices**: Provides clear informational notices (ℹ️) instead of errors when sync delays occur
+- **Verification delay**: Adds a small delay before verification to allow backend synchronization
+- **Clear success indicators**: Shows ✅ success indicators with detailed information about the deleted task

 ## New Tools